Guide: How to Cook Prime Rib

 Bone-in vs Boneless Prime Rib?

-However, bone-in roasts do have real benefits.
-The bone insulates the meat from the oven’s heat which allows the meat surrounding the bone to cook slower, leaving those sections extra juicy and tender.
+That said, bone-in roasts do have one real advantage: insulation.
+The bone slows down cooking, leaving the meat near the bone extra juicy and tender.

 How Much Prime Rib Per Person